IbrahimElshafey/LocalResumableFunction/_Documents/Refactor_and_Enhancements.md

 * Use IMaterializationInterceptor to set entity dependencies [Bad Practice as I think]

 # Enhancements
+* Use same dll in two different services must be allowed
 * Use RequestedByFunctionId prop in TimeWaitInput to refine match for time waits
 * Message Pack private setter props serialization
 * Services Registry is separate